cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/electric-potential.md

   - Definition of electric potential
   - Comparison of electric potential to electric potential energy
   - Relation of electric potential to electric field
+objectives:
+  - Calculate the electric potential some distance away from a point charge
+  - Calculate the electric potential energy stored in a charge configuration from a given electric potential
+  - Determine the orientation of electric field lines in relation to equipotential surfaces
+  - Determine how the density of equipotential lines affects the strength of the electric field
+  - Explain how electric potential lines are similar to a topographical map
 ---

-## 🎯 Objectives

-* Calculate the electric potential some distance away from a point charge
-* Calculate the electric potential energy stored in a charge configuration from a given electric potential
-* Determine the orientation of electric field lines in relation to equipotential surfaces
-* Determine how the density of equipotential lines affects the strength of the electric field
-* Explain how electric potential lines are similar to a topographical map

 ## 📋 Sequence